-If we go back chronologically through the literature on a sort of journey down memory lane, we realize that during their first years of existence, gold nanostars were thoroughly studied and characterized with a variety of technical tools, including femtosecond laser spectroscopy, 190 dark field scattering, 191 photoelectron emission microscopy, 192 and two-photon photoluminescence.
-183 Their nonlinear response was explored, 193 along with their performance in SERS. ^{161-166,180,184,193,194} Similarly, their optical response was theoretically modeled, in primis by Nordlander and co-workers, 166 but also by García de Abajo and others. ^{162,183,194,195} Thereafter, the community has steered away from these studies, perhaps lured by the exceptional field enhancements nanostars produce and the possibility of using them for chemical sensing, intracellular imaging, or catalysis.
+If we go back chronologically through the literature on a sort of journey down memory lane, we realize that, during their first years of existence, gold nanostars were thoroughly studied and characterized with a variety of technical tools, including femtosecond laser spectroscopy, and two-photon photo-luminescence.
+Their nonlinear response was explored, luminescence.
+Their nonlinear response was explored, lasong with their performance in SERS.
+160-165,179,183,192,193 Similarly, their optical response was theoretically modeled in primis by Nordlander and co-workers lost but also by Garcia de Abajo and others.
+161,182,193,194 Thereafter, the community has steered away from these studies, perhaps lured by the exceptional field enhancements nanostars produce and the possibility of using them for chemical sensing, intracellular imaging, or catalysis.
 Because of this, fundamental studies on the synthesis and growth mechanisms or on the theoretical and computational understanding of their plasmonic response have substantially decreased in number.

 In the past couple of years, however, the community has turned back to tackle a better understanding of these intriguing NPs.
-The growth of symmetric nanostars has been carried out in microfluidic devices196 and followed in real time by liquid cell transmission electron microscopy (TEM),197 their purification via density gradient centrifugation was reported,198 their dark field response was studied in great detail and confirmed computationally,199 and systematic studies to optimize monodispersity and plasmonic response of surfactant-free nanostars were carried out.200 Detailed accounts on the growth mechanism of PVP-capped gold nanostars were reported,201 and the influence of seed morphology and silver nitrate concentration on the final morphology and stability of nanostars with few, long, high aspect ratio spikes was also studied.189 Because gold nanostars are generally characterized by limited shelf lives, the parameters affecting their stability were analyzed in detail by Haes and co-workers.
-144 Along the same lines, the thermal stability of nanostars was studied in 3D in real time by Bals and co-workers, who showed that faster atomic migration from the tip to the base of the spike occurs as the temperature increases.
-202 Finally, 3D finite element method simulations were reported to understand in detail the origin of the plasmonic resonances of gold nanostars with highly elongated spikes, and their 3D coupling behavior was proposed.
-203 In the wake of this renewed interest in the fundamental properties of gold nanostars, we need to ask ourselves which of these particles' properties are most relevant to SERS.
-How do we to ask ourselves which of these particles' properties are most relevant to SERS.
+The growth of symmetric nanostars has been performed in microfluidic devices 195 and followed in real time by liquid cell transmission electron microscopy (TEM), 196 their purification via density gradient centrifugation was reported, 19' dark field response was studied in great detail and confirmed computationally, 198 and systematic studies to optimize monodispersity and plasmonic response of surfactant-free nano-stars were performed.199 Detailed accounts on the growth mechanism of PVP-capped gold nanostars were reported, 200 and the influence of seed morphology and silver nitrate concentration on the final morphology and stability of nanostars with few, long, high aspect ratio spikes was also studied.188 Because gold nanostars are generally characterized by limited shelf lives, the parameters affecting their stability were analyzed in detail by Haes and co-workers.
+144 Along the same lines, the thermal stability of nanostars was studied in 3D in real time by Bals and co-workers, who showed that faster atomic migration from the tip to the base of the spike occurs as the temperature increases.201 Finally, 3D finite element method simulations were reported to understand in detail the origin of the plasmonic resonances of gold nanostars with highly elongated spikes, and their 3D coupling behavior was proposed.20

+In the wake of this renewed interest in the fundamental properties of gold nanostars, we need to ask ourselves which of these particles' properties are most relevant to SERS.
 How do we calculate the EF of substrates produced by such complicated particles?
-We could simplify their morphology189 or find methods to evaluate their extinction coefficient and surface areas.^{204,205} But, how do we move forward to ensure that each nanostar produces the same enhancement?
+We could simplify their morphology188 or find methods to evaluate their extinction coefficient and surface areas.
+203,204 But, how do we move forward to ensure that each nanostar produces the same enhancement?
 In many applications this may not be an issue, but if we think about a parallel between SERS tags and fluorescent dyes, how will we make the former competitive if their response is inconsistent?
 Also, could an improvement on the quality, tunability, monodispersity, and reproducibility of nanostars improve the chance for SERS to become truly quantitative?
-Although artificial intelligence appears to be infiltrating every area of science, there is an opportunity to understand how these tools can be leveraged first to optimize and then to drive the synthesis of gold nanostars to extend the reach of SERS toward true applicability in medicine, forensics, and catalysis, or even more.
+Although artificial intelligence appears to be infiltrating every area of science, there is an opportunity to understand how these tools can be leveraged first to optimize and then to drive the synthesis of